“You are what your deep driving desire is.

 Socrates claimed, “The unexamined life is not worth living”, and psychologists today mostly agree, as it seems the unexamined life, and a lack of self-awareness, has been linked to lower happiness, higher anxiety, more emotional instability, and compromised performance.
 According to Dr Les Parrott, co-founder of eHarmony, “Self-awareness is at the pinnacle of psychological health”.

 Professor Marshall Goldsmith, in conjunction with Duke University, conducted a study to find out if people could positively affect the quality of their lives by evaluating themselves on a daily basis.
-Over 4,500 participants took part and asked themselves the following questions:
+Over 4,500 participants took part and after just two weeks, the results showed that: